 Practice “free feeding.”
 As long as your cat isn’t an overeater, you can leave dry food out at all times, allowing him to feed freely.
 But if weight is an issue, be sure to discuss this option with your vet.

 If free feeding is not an option for your cat, make a feeding schedule.
 Most adult cats should be fed at least twice a day.

 Open a new can.
 Canned food isn’t recommended for free feeding, because it may dry out, spoil, and become unappealing to your cat.
 Try opening a new can before your can of food has congealed into a hockey puck.

-Don’t overfeeed.
+Don’t overfeed.
 Obesity is anything but a superficial concern when it comes to your cat.
-Overfeeding can lead to a rash of diseases including obesity, arthritis, and heat disease — all of which can greatly reduce your cat’s lifespan.
+Overfeeding can lead to a rash of diseases including obesity, arthritis, and heart disease — all of which can greatly reduce your cat’s lifespan.
 Consult your vet for advice about keeping your cat at his ideal bodyweight.

 Watch for Appetite Loss.
 If you notice your cat’s appetite mysteriously flagging or completely disappearing for an entire day, call to make an appointment with your vet.
 The lack of an appetite can be a sign of serious illness.